Innovation Fund

 1. Expert Committees

-In the first stage of review, Expert Committees review small groups of proposals and from the same area of research.
+In the first stage of review, Expert Committees review small groups of proposals from the same area of research.
 Only proposals that meet a minimum threshold across the five assessment criteria will move to the Multidisciplinary Assessment Committees.

 2. Multidisciplinary Assessment Committees